Spiderasasen/ARG/README.md

   Because it just tells me what the code does
   If you want to add some comments, its what they are called, just add them in the html code

+# how to view it
+if you want to see the website, just download the file, it will be a zip file unzip the file click on index.html (this is the homepage) and boom, you will see it
+*I hope*

 this is a fun project and im giving code to fucking retards, which is a horrbal idea.